Church of Colònia Güell: Planning

 To start the designing process of the church, Gaudí used his unique process of gravity and rope, known as a funicular system.
 As seen in the planning of La Sagrada Família, Gaudí hung hemp ropes attached to lead-filled sacks from the ceiling.
 By doing this, it allowed him to reproduce the curves of the church at a 1:10 scale.
 Gaudí also used canvas sheets to imitate the vaults and walls of the structure.
 By weighing down the ropes with lead-filled sacks, it allowed him to see the loads that would be exerted on the actual structure.
 To turn this hanging structure into his actual design, Gaudí photographed his model, flipped the image, and traced over it while adding some ornament and design.
 All that remains of the model for Church of Colònia Güell is an image in a book written by architect Josep Francesc Ràfols i Fontanals.

-This method of planning led to the development of a new architectural vocabulary, such as hyberbolic paraboloids and hyperboloids, which are prominent elements in many of Gaudi's designs.
+This method of planning led to the development of a new architectural vocabulary, such as hyperbolic paraboloids and hyperboloids, which are prominent elements in many of Gaudi's designs.